casualghoul/ASP-.NET-Core-API-App/ReadMe.txt

-An API application that allows the user to perform CRUD operations to an in-memory database using HTTP requests
+An API application that allows the user to perform CRUD operations to an in-memory database using HTTP requests.

 EXAMPLE HTTP REQUESTS BELOW
+(Postman is a good application to test these with) - https://www.postman.com/
 -----------------------------------------

 // Student Requests